bSienkiewicz/recruitment-luna/README.md

 # hydroponIQ.

 ## Overview
-A web application for managing the status of modules in a hydroponics system, running on randomly generated data provided as part of a recruitment task.
+A front-end web application for managing the status of modules in a hydroponics system, utilizing a backend that serves randomly generated module data.
+Backend was provided as part of a recruitment task.

 ## Features
 - __Overview__ of all modules in the system (`/`)